justingrant94/BackEnd--Project4/README.md

 **Backend**

-Covering the backend first, i wanted to create the registerView, login view and also the Authentication.
+Covering the backend first, I wanted to create the registerView, login view and also the Authentication.

 <img width="596" alt="Screenshot 2022-06-21 at 13 47 04" src="https://user-images.githubusercontent.com/73545574/175280405-ca439291-da8b-4af5-905d-ab5314a17362.png">

 <img width="366" alt="Screenshot 2022-06-21 at 13 48 15" src="https://user-images.githubusercontent.com/73545574/175280442-7edfdedf-9ef3-4f0e-97af-7225b0e920d4.png">

-I also spent some time adding dummy data to our seeds, this is so when you clock onto the site there are plenty of basketballers that the user can feel, which was vital for me to do as it gave the site a real genuine feel.
-Example:
+I also spent some time adding dummy data to our seeds, this is so when you click onto the site there are plenty of basketballers that the user can see, which was vital for me to do as it gave the site a real genuine feel.

+**Example:**

 <img width="875" alt="Screenshot 2022-06-21 at 13 50 11" src="https://user-images.githubusercontent.com/73545574/175280545-0a476838-8f5a-40da-83a5-c504e8051780.png">